ebi-max/Reddit-cybersafe-game/README.md

 School and youth training programs
 ⚠️ This tool provides awareness-level guidance only.

+ phishEye

+PhishEye is an AI-powered phishing detection tool designed to help users identify and report suspicious emails, messages, and links in real time.
+By analyzing content patterns commonly used by scammers, PhishEye helps individuals and organizations avoid fraud, identity theft, and online scams.
+It promotes safer digital behavior through instant analysis, awareness tips, and downloadable security reports.

+ Reddit CyberSafe Game

+Reddit CyberSafe Game is an interactive, gamified learning platform that educates users on online safety, phishing awareness, and cyber hygiene.
+Through quizzes and real-world scenarios inspired by social media interactions, players learn how to recognize and respond to cyber threats in a fun and engaging way.
+The game encourages responsible internet use while improving digital literacy and cyber resilience.

 📊 FEATURES ACROSS ALL APPS

 Mobile-friendly Streamlit interface